paciente360/angular-framework-core/README.md

 Made a modification or added a new feature?
 Test it at least in one project before submiting a version.
 It still needs unit testing and CI with projects.
 After everything seems perfectly up-to-date, don't forget to UPDATE THE README file and only then run the following steps:

 1\.
-Commit and push your updates using Let's Bitbucket credentials
+Commit and push your updates using Let's Github credentials

 2\.
 Change and commit a new tag version (always check and update the last version here and in package.json):